oitee/oitee.github.io/2021-07-11-higher-order-functions.md

 console.log(average(1, 2, 4)); // output: 2.3333333333333335
 ```

 Apart from their ability of being re-used _ad infinitum_, functions can _encapsulate_ a specific task or operation.
 Thus, a complex program can be divided into specific sub-programs, each of which can be neatly encapsulated within a separate function.
-For example, if we need to write a program to find the average of all the elements of an array, as well as its largest and smallest elements, we can write three specific functions for each of these tasks, as shown below.
+Thus, for example, if we need to write a program to find the average of all the elements of an array, as well as its largest and smallest elements, we can write three specific functions for each of these tasks, as shown below.

 ```js
 function mean(data) {